Books Set In Oregon

 I grew up halfway between Portland and Astoria Oregon, but I didn’t know very much about the Oregon Shangaiers.
 I could have learned about this topic in school years ago, but if I did I don’t remember it.

 Grace picked this up on a trip to Oregon to visit family.
-She read it and I was fascinated with what she told me.
-It is one I need to read to learn more about the area that I grew up.
+She read it, and I was fascinated with what she told me.
+I need to read it to learn more about the area where I grew up.

 If you live in Portland, Oregon, or want to learn more about the history of Portland, The Oregon Shangaiers is an interesting read.
 This is one of those books that you will definitely learn something from.
 Even if you live in Oregon, you will probably find out something that you never knew before.